Liturgy as Source of Life

-Lectors proclaim the Word of God clearly and understandably so that all who hear may respond.
+Lectors proclaim the Word of God effectively, clearly and understandably so that all who hear may respond.

 Liturgy Action Ministry

 The members of this ministry help with printing of formation packets, preparation of the church for weekend Masses, as well as provide assistance during Holy Week and Christmas.